Category: Issue Comments

 FixedReset Bid Price Spread 1.50% 1.00% 0.50%

-Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to be cheap and trading below the price of their FixedReset counterparts, RY.PR.Z.
-Therefore I recommend that holders of RY.PR.Z continue to hold the issue and not to convert.
-I will note that once the FloatingResets commence trading (if, in fact, they do) it may be a good trade to swap the FixedReset for the FloatingReset in the market once both elements of each pair are trading and you can – presumably, according to this analysis – do it with a reasonably good take-out in price, rather than doing it through the company on a 1:1 basis.
+Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to trade below the price of their FixedReset counterparts, TD.PF.B.
+Therefore, I recommend that holders of TD.PF.B continue to hold the issue and not to convert.
+I will note that once the FloatingResets commence trading (if, in fact, they do) it may be a good trade to swap one issue for the other in the market once both elements of each pair are trading and you can – hopefully – do it with a reasonably good take-out in price, rather than doing it through the company on a 1:1 basis.
 But that, of course, will depend on the prices at that time and your forecast for the path of policy rates over the next five years.
 There are no guarantees – my recommendation is based on the assumption that current market conditions with respect to the pairs will continue until the FloatingResets commence trading and that the relative pricing of the two new pairs will reflect these conditions.

-Those who wish to convert anyway are advised that the deadline for notifying the company of such a desire is 5:00 p.m.
-(EST) on May 9, 2019.
+Those who wish to convert are advised that the deadline for notifying the company of such a desire is 5:00 p.m.
+(Toronto time) on July 16, 2019.
 Brokers and other intermediaries generally set their internal deadlines a day or two in advance of this date, so if you wish to convert there’s no time to waste!
 Note that brokers will, in general, try to execute the instruction on a ‘best efforts’ basis if received between the two deadlines, provided that the procrastinating shareholder grovels entertainingly enough.

 Issue Comments

-With respect to any Series 5 Shares that remain outstanding after the Conversion Date, holders thereof will be entitled to receive quarterly fixed cumulative preferential cash dividends, if, as and when declared by the Board of Directors of Pembina.
-The annual dividend rate for the Series 5 Shares for the five-year period from and including June 1, 2019 to, but excluding, June 1, 2024 will be 4.573%, being equal to the five-year Government of Canada bond yield of 1.573% determined as of today plus 3.00%, in accordance with the terms of the Series 5 Shares.
+With respect to any Series 3 Shares that remain outstanding after July 31, 2019, holders of the Series 3 Shares will be entitled to receive quarterly fixed non-cumulative preferential cash dividends, as and when declared by the Board of Directors of TD, subject to the provisions of the Bank Act (Canada).
+The dividend rate for the 5-year period from and including July 31, 2019 to but excluding July 31, 2024 will be 3.681%, being equal to the 5-Year Government of Canada bond yield determined as at July 2, 2019 plus 2.27%, as determined in accordance with the terms of the Series 3 Shares.

-With respect to any Series 6 Shares that may be issued on the Conversion Date, holders thereof will be entitled to receive quarterly floating rate cumulative preferential cash dividends, if, as and when declared by the Board of Directors of Pembina.
-The annual dividend rate for the 3-month floating rate period from and including June 1, 2019 to, but excluding, September 1, 2019 will be 4.666 %, being equal to the annual rate of interest for the most recent auction of 90-day Government of Canada treasury bills of 1.666% plus 3.00%, in accordance with the terms of the Series 6 Shares (the “Floating Quarterly Dividend Rate”).
-The Floating Quarterly Dividend Rate will be reset every quarter.
+With respect to any Series 4 Shares that may be issued on July 31, 2019, holders of the Series 4 Shares will be entitled to receive quarterly floating rate non-cumulative preferential cash dividends, calculated on the basis of the actual number of days elapsed in such quarterly period divided by 365, as and when declared by the Board of Directors of TD, subject to the provisions of the Bank Act (Canada).
+The dividend rate for the floating rate period from and including July 31, 2019 to but excluding October 31, 2019, will be 3.931%, being equal to the 90-day Government of Canada Treasury Bill yield determined as of July 2, 2019 plus 2.27%, as determined in accordance with the terms of the Series 4 Shares.

 We can show the break-even rates for each FixedReset / FloatingReset Strong Pair graphically by plotting the implied average 3-month bill rate against the next Exchange Date (which is the date to which the average will be calculated).